Bhutta03/token_vesting/README.md

 # token_vesting
-This smart contract is rust implementation of a token_vesting contract for the NEAR blockchain.
-The contract allows an owner to vest tokens to a beneficiary, with certain restrictions on the amount that can be vested per transaction and in total.
+This smart contract is a rust implementation of a token_vesting for the NEAR blockchain.
+The contract allows an owner to vest tokens to a beneficiary, with certain restrictions on both the per-vesting amount and the total vesting amount.
+The contract can be initialized with specific parameters, and the owner has the ability to vest tokens to the specified beneficiary while adhering to these limits.